digital-asset/daml/docs/source/json-api/index.rst

 ``readers`` may be passed as with :ref:`Query <sync-query-req>`.
 ``templateId`` is optional, but you are strongly advised to always pass it explicitly to minimize the data read from the Ledger API to answer the query.
+It can be either a template id or a interface id

 Contract Not Found HTTP Response
 ================================